Choose a recipe and then scale the recipe up or down depending on the number of buns/rolls/loaves that you might require for your next sandwich.

 Add dough to a lightly oiled bowl and allow to proof on the counter or a warm place in your kitchen for at least 1 hour.

 After an hour, roll out into hot dog shapes.
-I weigh my dough balls for consistency, and shoot for 60 to 65 gram weight unless you're dealing with longer hot dogs and then you might want to measure each one to 75 to 80 grams.
+I weigh my dough balls for consistency and shoot for 60 to 65 gram weight unless you're dealing with longer hot dogs and then you might want to measure each one to 75 to 80 grams.
 You should be able to get 10 to 12 hot dog buns out of one batch of dough.
-If you don't have a scale, you can just make 10 to 12 similarly sized dough pieces.
+If you don't have a scale, you can just make 10 to 12 similarly-sized dough pieces.

 Cover your dough with lightly oiled plastic wrap or cover the sheet pan with another sheet pan.
-Let the shaped dough rise 1 hour.
+Let the shaped dough rise for 1 hour.

 Near the end of your rise time, pre-heat oven to 350 degrees F (175 C).